rambo436/DevSecOps-Demo/hardened-docker/ruby/v2.6.5/README.md

 4. You can exit out of the image by typeing `exit` then press the return key.

+# Note from the maintainer
+- This image DOES NOT persist data by default.
+Instructions will be provided at a later date if this is desired.

 # Previous Commit Log from DSOP/dccscr repository:
 commit 469269c30c4053bb1a6e9662b02b72b57e6d7746 (HEAD -> feature/ruby)
 Author: Kai Prout <kai@moonrake.it>